|

 How often does the train run?

 Now, this is something that is forever changing.
-Back in the olden days (I mean 2022/23), the train ran every evening in the summer months, and every odd-numbered date in the winter months.
+Back in the olden days (I mean 2022/23), the Tbilisi to Yerevan train ran every evening in the summer months, and every odd-numbered date in the winter months.
 This year (2024), my understanding is that the odd-numbered date rule has remained throughout the whole year of 2023 and into 2024.
-My advice would be to assume that you can only travel on this train every other day, and to be super flexible with accommodation plans.

 What is the Georgia border crossing like?

 You should get to the Georgia border crossing at around 22:00.
 Everyone had to get off the train and queue to have passports checked and stamped.
 Once everyone has a stamp and is back on the train, border security walks the full length of the train to double check all the stamps have been issued.
-The whole process took 60 – 90 minutes.
+The whole process took around 60 – 90 minutes.

 What is the Armenia border crossing like?